 There is an advantage over other sites that might appear to be similar.
 We provide correct, truthful, and reputable information with no commercial bias on these medical conditions, disorders, and diseases.
 We are an unbiased, independent site.
 We don’t have ads.
 We don’t take outside support.
 Not from any companies.
 Not from insurance companies.
 Not from drug companies.
 Not from the government.
 We owe no one an undeserved good word because they gave us money.

 Who Supports Us?

 You.
 Our only support comes from our subscribers.
 Join us!
 (Though we do need to give some credit to the NeuroSci company who picks up the bulk of the monthly tab.)

 A Living, Changing Site

 The new writing and existing page revisions continue, and will continue.
 The site is a living, responsive site, ever changing to meet the needs of its members and readership.

-The NeuroSci R&D Consultancy, LLC, company retains its ownership of the site.
 It is well known that a firm’s ethics and culture flow from the company’s highest executives.
+And though this website is not really “the Consultancy’s” anymore, since they still own it their integrity is still relevant.
 With this in mind, for leadership we look to Dr. Darko, our Chief Executive Officer and Managing Member, and a Thought Leader in this field.
 For now you’ll have to take or word for it.
 He’s a good guy.

 Brief Bio of our CEO